Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Results and Evaluation

-Finally, we analyse the frequency and phase of the simulated stress and how it compared to the parametrisations.
-For the tests varying $f$, this is shown in Figure~\ref{fig:2dphasefreq}.
-Here, the $F_{\text{SAH2d}}$ parametrisation suggests that the frequency of the stress should be equal to $\omega$.
-Then, in the absence of wave reflections, the stress should be in phase with $U(t)$ when $|f|<\omega$ and then $90^\circ$ (or 1/4 of a tidal period) out of phase with $U(t)$ when $|f|>\omega$.
-Note that we give the phase in hours, obtained by multiplying $\phi$ (from \eqref{sinesteq}) by $\omega/2\pi$.
-Most of our simulations accurately reflect the predicted values from $F_{\text{SAH2d}}$, usually giving a stress profile with the predicted frequency (Figure~\ref{fig:2dphasefreq}a) and within half an hour of the predicted phase (Figure~\ref{fig:2dphasefreq}b).
-This provides further support for using the SAH2020 parametrisation over the JSL2001 parametrisation, which does not account for the phase shift when $|f|>\omega$.
+Finally, as defined in \eqref{sinesteq}, it remains to analyse the frequency $\Omega$ and phase $\phi$ of the simulated stress and how it compares to the parametrisations.
+Here, we first remark that the fitted frequency from our simulation data closely matches the tidal frequency: in each case the two quantities are within 1\% of each other.
+However, the phase data is more interesting and for the tests varying $f$, this is shown in Figure~\ref{fig:2dphase}.
+Here, the $F_{\text{SAH2d}}$ parametrisation suggests that in the absence of wave reflections, the stress should be in phase with $U(t)$ when $|f|<\omega$ and then $90^\circ$ (or 1/4 of a tidal period) out of phase with $U(t)$ when $|f|>\omega$.
+Note that we give the phase in hours, obtained by multiplying $\phi$ by $\omega/2\pi$.
+Most of our simulations accurately reflect this prediction, yielding a phase within half an hour of that predicted by $F_{\text{SAH2d}}$.
+The only exception is when the latitude is very close to the critical value where $|f|=\omega=1.4\times 10^{-4}s$ or approximately $74.5^{\circ}S$.
+In this exceptional case, the phase is near the half-way point between the predicted subcritical ($|f|<\omega$) and supercritical ($|f|>\omega$) phase.
+This behaviour is exactly what one would expect from Fourier analysis.
+However, there would be little practical value in adding this exceptional case to the $F_{\text{SAH2d}}$ parametrisation.
+Ultimately though, our results for the phase further support including an $f$ dependency in stress parametrisations, which is not present in the JSL2001 parametrisation.